Irregular fibrations of derived equivalent varieties: Introduction

 \begin{theorem} Suppose $\DD(X) \simeq \DD(Y)$.
 There exists a base-preserving bijection between the sets of equivalence classes of irregular fibrations of $X$ and $Y$ onto normal projective varieties of general type. \end{theorem} We refer the reader to Theorem \ref{thm:corr} for the proof of Theorem \ref{introbij} and a more precise statement.
+See also Remark \ref{lastrmk}.

 To \emph{any} fibration $f \colon X \to V$ onto a normal projective variety $V$ there is attached an abelian subvariety $\widehat{B_V}$ of $\Pic0 X$ as follows.
 Let $\widetilde{f} \colon \widetilde X \to \widetilde V$ be a \emph{non-singular representative} of the fibration $f$, namely a commutative diagram